 To sum up, if you’re not sure whether you are an agency worker or if you think you may not be getting the right you are entitled to, you can get help from an experienced employment lawyer.
 For complete details about agency workers, get in touch with an experienced employment lawyer.

-Our Employment Law Solicitors can assist with all types of claims and where possible on a no win, no fee basis.
+Our Employment Law Specialists can assist with all types of claims and where possible on a no win, no fee basis.
 Naturally, we pride ourselves on providing the best possible service to the highest standards, we offer employment law advice on all problems.
 Call us on 0800 756 6605 or 020 3923 4777